sipgate/clinq-bridge-vincere/README.md

 To run the integration you need to contact vincere and
 * get your client Id
 * get your API Key
-* communicate the sipgate redirect uri to vincere (redirect uri is called callback in the vincere oauth terminology)
+* communicate the sipgate redirect uri to vincere (redirect uri is called callback in the vincere oauth terminology): https://vincere.bridge.clinq.com/oauth2/callback

 For local development the follwoing environment variables must be set (use .env file, see envTemplate):
 * clientId - the client id you get from vincere